KUNYE FOUNDATION

 Over the years, parents and teachers have regularly asked; “What if every child in South Africa had the opportunity to attend a school like Llandudno Primary?”
 The economic realities of South Africa put the relatively modest school fees out of reach of most families in Hout Bay.
 As a result, the demographic mix of pupils at the school doesn’t represent the community we live.

 In 2023, a group of parents decided it was time to take action.
 The “Better Together” fund was started to raise funds to provide financial assistance to pupils who would otherwise not be able to attend the school.
+This fund was the forerunner of the Foundation.

 Governance structure